freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 In exceptional circumstances, it may be appropriate for a moderator to fork a discussion into multiple threads.

-Again, if you have any problems or questions, make a post with your actions in the staff category, and tag another moderator if you want them to review your moderating actions.
+Again, if you have any problems or questions, make a post with your actions in the `"Staff"` category, and tag another moderator if you want them to review your moderating actions.

 ### Underage users